DataDog/documentation/content/en/events/guides/migrating_to_new_events_features.md

 <strong>April 30, 2022</strong> - The event stream is retired in favor of the Event Explorer.

-<strong>May 15, 2022</strong> - Starting on this date, while Datadog will continue to evaluate event monitors that have not been migrated, they will no longer be editable.
+<strong>May 15, 2022</strong> - Starting on this date, while Datadog continues to evaluate event monitors that have not been migrated, they are no longer editable.
 New event monitors must use the new syntax.

 <strong>June 30, 2022</strong> - Datadog will stop evaluating event monitors that have not been migrated.
 They will stop working.